 The NFQR includes a valid random sample of residents across the state living in Medicaid-certified nursing facilities.
 These residents are assessed and interviewed by an independent contractor, using a structured survey tool.
+In addition, a random sample of residents in 35 assisted living facilities will be assessed and interviewed.

 Read the Reports